 Limitations of the ROI Calculator

-Despite being a convenient way to learn ROI instantly, the calculator might not be reliable in some cases.
+Despite being a convenient way to learn ROI instantly, the calculator might be unreliable in some cases.

-In particular, ROI calculations may be insufficient to help you choose between several investments.
-Some initiatives are more likely to benefit the company in the long run than others.
-Besides, not all profit is measurable.
-For example, a campaign may be intended to promote your brand or enhance your reputation instead of bringing revenue.
+In particular, you may need to revise ROI calculationsto choose between investments.
+Some initiatives are likely to benefit the company in the long run.
+Besides, a campaign may be intended to promote your brand or enhance your reputation.

 What Is a Good ROI?

 As a rule, a good ROI is getting a positive result from an investment.
-If you expect your business to grow, you need to ensure that the money you pour into it brings even more money.
-On the other hand, negative ROI means you are doing something wrong, and your strategy doesn’t work.
+If you expect your business to grow, you must ensure that the money you pour into it brings even more money.
+On the other hand, negative ROI means you are doing something wrong and your strategy doesn’t work.

 You should also factor in the industry where your company operates.
 Even though the average ROI is 10% annually, you should not consider it a reference.
 For example, the return on investment is usually much higher in the tech field, while for utilities, the 10% threshold is almost impossible to achieve.